exceptionless/Website/content/news/2023/2023-03-28-exceptionless.javascript-3.0.0-released.md

 overall functionality of our offering.
 Below are some of the highlights of this release.

-## Best-in-Class Prune Implementation

-We now offer a [super robust prune implementation](https://github.com/exceptionless/Exceptionless.JavaScript/blob/v3.0.0/packages/core/src/Utils.ts#L193-L367) that supports all JavaScript types, making it the best implementation out there.
-This allows us to respect the max depth when sending custom event data, providing a much more efficient and streamlined experience.

-We made sure that we handle all the cases and data types for a consistent and error free experience.

 ## Graceful Termination

 The improved client behavior now ensures a graceful termination when the last